 The exclusive and diverse selection makes it less likely you’ll return it when you’ve crafted it to meet your exact specifications.
 Many of us return clothes that come in one style or shape, perhaps the neck is too tight or the sleeves too short — so when you’re offered a variety of filters to craft the perfect shirt, you’re highly likely to keep it.

-Over in the States, the value of shopping returns is forecasted to increase from $350 billion in 2017 to $550 billion in 2020.
+Over in the States, the value of shopping returns is forcasted to increase from $350 billion to $550 billion in a couple of years.
 Hopefully more and more online retailers will introduce innovative features to make purchases so much easier.